Stuyk/altv-athena/documentation/faq.md

 # FAQ

+## Do I actually need to buy a license?

+If you respect the development that I'm doing and the open source nature of the project then yes.
+This costs me a lot of my personal time to create an environment that new developers and experienced developers will both understand with a little bit of time.
+I've written a lot of open source alt:V resources and this builds on experience you may not get otherwise.

+## Why should I buy this framework?

+If you're looking for a framework where you get the basics and you get to build off the rest then this is it.
+It will give you everything that you will need to spin up your very own Roleplay Server without breaking the bank to hire other Developers.
+You get my experience, and intellectual knowledge crafted into a neat package for your consumption.
+You get the right to modify, and use this framework by simply supporting the core development work needed to create a stable experience.

+## Do you provide custom support / scripts?

+I provide basic support for getting it running.
+However, I don't have enough time in my day to contribute to your project.
+The goals of Athena are solely my own and the features in which I target are dependent on what is needed before I can deploy another feature.

+## Will all features be free?

+The core features, items, etc. will always come with Athena.
+However, the data to construct complex jobs in the eventual Job Framework will likely become addons that you can get for your server.
+Feel free to write your own jobs though. 👍

 ## May I share my license?

 In the future licenses will be checked for multiple users and be restricted to around 2-3 IPs using it at once time.
 I feel it's fair that each license should belong to one individual or a small team.